p-hsu/chqf_tnr_mapping_resource/README.md

 The following lists all functions within this project:

-* user can interact with map pins of colony locations to pull up general information
+* user will be able to interact with map pins of colony locations to pull up general information
-* user can add clients, colonies, associated resources
+* user will be able to add new colony data
-* user can edit and delete data as necessary
+* user will be able to edit and delete colony data as necessary

+On deck
-* user can search by client or colony information [?]
+* user will be able to search by client or colony information [?]

 ### Process: